karkey85/karkey85.github.io/_posts/2023-10-16-Write-Simple-Linux-Char-Driver.md

 ```

-Once the driver is inserted, we can see device appears in /proc/devices.
+Once the driver is inserted, we can see our device appears in /proc/devices.

 ```
 # insmod simple_char.ko